top of page

 Introduction

-In 1925, Afrikaans was officially recognized as a distinct language—a milestone marking the end of its evolution from Dutch creole to a standardized form.
-Just under a century later, human communication has undergone another seismic shift: the rise of computer languages.
+In 1925, Afrikaans was officially recognized as a distinct language.
+This event marked the end of its evolution from a Dutch creole to a standardized form.
+Just under a century later, human communication has undergone another significant shift: the rise of computer languages.
 How did we go from spoken words to binary code in less than 100 years?
-And what does this mean for the future of Afrikaans and other natural languages?
+What does this mean for the future of Afrikaans and other natural languages?

 Part 1: The Evolution of Afrikaans (1925–Present)

-Afrikaans’ journey from oral dialect to official language was slow but deliberate.
-Key developments included:
+Afrikaans’ journey from oral dialect to official language has been slow but deliberate.
+Key developments were crucial to its evolution:

-- Standardization – Grammar rules, dictionaries, and literature solidified its form.
+• Standardization: Grammar rules, dictionaries, and literature solidified Afrikaans.

-By the late 20th century, Afrikaans was a fully mature language—but the digital age would soon challenge its dominance.
+By the late 20th century, Afrikaans had matured as a language.
+However, the digital age would soon challenge its dominance.

 Part 2: The Rise of Computer Languages (1950s–Today)

 While Afrikaans was cementing its place, a new form of communication emerged: programming languages.
-Unlike human languages, these were built for machines, not people.
+These languages were built for machines, unlike human languages which serve people.

 2. 1972 – C

-- Became the foundation for modern coding (Python, Java, etc.).
+• Became the foundation for modern coding languages like Python and Java.

 3. 1995 – JavaScript